CalinVit/COS/README.md

 # COS
 Wear OS watch face and companion app for weather, sensors, astronomy and spaceflight.

-COS is a Wear OS watch face and companion app built around environmental data, device instrumentation and space exploration.

 Currently in development as my first independent software project while studying Computing & IT.

 What it does